-The New Year holiday period, known as “Oshōgatsu” in Japan, is one of the most important and widely celebrated occasions in Japanese culture.
-It is a major holiday in Japan, and many citizens return to their hometowns to celebrate it with their families.
-As a result, public transportation tends to be crowded and a lot...Read More
+Are you travelling around Japan and want to know what to do in Nagoya during the New Year Holidays?
+The New Year holiday period, known as “Oshogatsu” in Japan, is one of the most important and widely celebrated occasions in Japanese culture.
+It is a major holiday in Japan, and many citizens return to their...Read More

 Japan has many spectacular winter illuminations each year, in fact, a lot of great ones can be found in Nagoya.
 Many have a Christmas theme with Christmas trees, Santa Claus, and raindeer, so they usually end by January.
 But one of the greatest winter illuminations in Japan can be found not far from Nagoya and...Read More